FourPhonon/FourPhonon/README.md

 - Tianli Feng [Tianli.Feng2011@gmail.com](mailto:Tianli.Feng2011@gmail.com)
 - Xiulin Ruan [ruan@purdue.edu](mailto:ruan@purdue.edu)

+References: please refer to our [GitHub homepage](https://github.com/FourPhonon)

+1. Feng, T. & Ruan, X. Quantum mechanical prediction of four-phonon scattering rates and reduced thermal conductivity of solids.
+Phys Rev B **93**, 045202 (2016).
+2. Feng, T., Lindsay, L. & Ruan, X. Four-phonon scattering significantly reduces intrinsic thermal conductivity of solids.
+Phys Rev B **96**, 161201 (2017).
+3. Han, Z., Yang, X., Feng, T., Li, W. & Ruan, X. FourPhonon: An extension module to ShengBTE for computing four phonon anharmonicity.
+To be submitted to Comput Phys Commun.

-The original authors of ShengBTE:
+## The original authors of `ShengBTE` and references:

 - Wu Li [wu.li.phys2011@gmail.com](mailto:wu.li.phys2011@gmail.com)
 - Jesús Carrete Montaña [jcarrete@gmail.com](https://bitbucket.org/sousaw/shengbte/src/d1ecffd7d8c43f1746eae47e8ddf2cf537bdcf01/mailto:jcarrete@gmail.com)
 - Nebil A. Katcho [nebil.katcho@gmail.com](https://bitbucket.org/sousaw/shengbte/src/d1ecffd7d8c43f1746eae47e8ddf2cf537bdcf01/mailto:nebil.katcho@gmail.com)
 - Natalio Mingo [natalio.mingo@cea.fr](https://bitbucket.org/sousaw/shengbte/src/d1ecffd7d8c43f1746eae47e8ddf2cf537bdcf01/mailto:natalio.mingo@cea.fr)

-## Reference:

-1. Feng, T. & Ruan, X. Quantum mechanical prediction of four-phonon scattering rates and reduced thermal conductivity of solids.
-Phys Rev B **93**, 045202 (2016).
-2. Feng, T., Lindsay, L. & Ruan, X. Four-phonon scattering significantly reduces intrinsic thermal conductivity of solids.
-Phys Rev B **96**, 161201 (2017).
+References: please refer to the ShengBTE [link](http://www.shengbte.org/how-to-cite).

-## How to compile `FourPhonon`
+## How to download and compile `FourPhonon`

-`FourPhonon` is built under `ShengBTE`.
-To use it, just download the `ShengBTE` version with four phonon capabilities.
-The compilation of this new version is the same as previous one: after setting proper paths in `arch.make`, one can then run `make` in the `Src` subdirectory.
+`FourPhonon` is built within `ShengBTE` and updates `ShengBTE` to a new version.
+The codes are hosted at GitHub, and you can download the latest distribution from this repository: [https://github.com/FourPhonon](https://github.com/FourPhonon) (you can also find this link from `ShengBTE` [website](http://www.shengbte.org/home)).
+The compilation of this new version is the same as the previous `ShengBTE`: after setting proper paths in `arch.make`, one can then run `make` in the `Src` subdirectory.
 An executable `ShengBTE` will appear in the root directory of this distribution.

 ## How to call `FourPhonon` function